 Our critical care anesthesiologists provide care for what are some of the most acutely ill patients in the United States.
-Working at UF Health, residents will leave this program with a broad range of experience and the confidence of being well-qualified and prepared to serve in any hospital.
+Working at UF Health, residents and fellows will leave this program with a broad range of experience and the confidence of being well-qualified and prepared to serve in any hospital.

 Our Mission